Caznix/ns-wiki/docs/reference/northstar/httprequests.md

 >
 > -   The JSON string parsed from the Squirrel table.

-Paired with `/reference/northstar/httprequests`{.interpreted-text
-role="doc"}, this allows you to send and retrieve JSON data from external sources.
+Paired with `/reference/northstar/httprequests` , this allows you to send and retrieve JSON data from external sources.